 On August 1, 2018, the Minneapolis Medical Research Foundation (MMRF) officially changed its name to Hennepin Healthcare Research Institute (HHRI), which is still a subsidiary of Hennepin Healthcare System, Inc. We changed our name to better align with our parent and affiliate organizations.
 Read more about the name change and research’s role in the Hennepin Healthcare System.

-HHRI is one of the largest nonprofit medical research organization in Minnesota and consistently ranks in the top ten percent of all institutions receiving research funding from the National Institutes of Health.
+HHRI is one of the largest nonprofit medical research organizations in Minnesota and consistently ranks in the top ten percent of all institutions receiving research funding from the National Institutes of Health (NIH).

-Learn more about our research programs.
+Learn more about our Research Programs

 OPIOID USE LINKED TO POOR HEALTH, CRIMINAL JUSTICE INVOLVEMENT ACCORDING TO NATIONAL STUDY

 Researchers found that criminal justice involvement rose as the intensity of opioid use increased